A tale of adventurous travellers and travel adventures

 Paul somehow managed to get the bikes securely locked in a jail cell at the local police station, on the promise that he would come back and collect the motorbikes and pay $500 USD for storage.

 Lee’s ankle was not broken but was still damaged when they left 10 days later.
 She found it very difficult to use the brake.
 Riding became painful and tiring.
 That time was the lowest point for their holiday.
 Her leg was painful and she was exhausted at the end of every day because of the pain.
-They were dealing constantly with third-world conditions.
-Both of them were very tired from traveling for so long and were not enjoying themselves.
+They were dealing constantly with third world conditions.
+Both of them were very tired from travelling for so long and were not enjoying themselves.
 They had discussed that this might happen and had agreed to go home if it became too much.
 But Lee said they are both resilient and stubborn people who didn’t want to give up.
 They are now very glad that they did keep going.

 The dangerous elements of adventurous travel

 After leaving China they traveled through the west of Iran and were only 12 kilometres from Iraq.
 The military presence there was very obvious, sometimes off in the distance, sometimes suddenly appearing near them.
 And yet they didn’t feel threatened.